Digital signage is an effective way in which thousands of businesses convey certain messages to their consumers.

 Nevertheless, it is much easier to control particulate and moisture in indoor environments.

-Wind can accelerate particle matter and rain making them extremely aggressive on the display casing.
+For outdoor signage, however, it’s a whole other story.
+Wind can increase the intensity of particle matter and rain – making them extremely aggressive on the display casing.

-What is an IP Rating?
+What is IP Rating?

 An IP rating is an international standard guideline used to determine the level of efficacy for protecting light exposures against external objects, as well as the effects of moisture.